Garvs15/PPS_2022/2221041/prog29.md

-## Write a program to show the Factorial of a given number.
+## Write a program to show the Factorial of a given number using recursion.
 ```c
 #include<stdio.h>
 // Program to calculate the factorial of a number.